Step up your coding game with AI-powered Code Explainer. Get insights like never before!

 Have you ever wanted to automatically extract HTML tables from web pages and save them in a proper format on your computer?
 If that's the case, then you're in the right place.
 In this tutorial, we will be using requests and BeautifulSoup libraries to convert any table on any web page and save it on our disk.

-We will also be using pandas to easily convert to CSV format (or any format that pandas support).
+We will also use pandas to easily convert to CSV format (or any format that pandas support).
 If you haven't requests, BeautifulSoup and pandas installed, then install them with the following command:

 pip3 install requests bs4 pandas